EUV lithography: EUV photoresist exposure: the role of electrons

 EUV light generates photoelectrons upon absorption by matter.
 These photoelectrons in turn generate secondary electrons, which slow down before engaging in chemical reactions.
 At sufficient doses 40 eV electrons are known to penetrate 180 nm thick resist leading to development.
 At a dose of 160 μC/cm^{2}, corresponding to 15 mJ/cm^{2} EUV dose assuming one electron/photon, 30 eV electrons removed 7 nm of PMMA resist after standard development.
 For a higher 30 eV dose of 380 μC/cm^{2}, equivalent to 36 mJ/cm^{2} at one electron/photon, 10.4 nm of PMMA resist are removed.
 These indicate the distances the electrons can travel in resist, regardless of direction.

 The degree of photoelectron emission from the layer underlying the EUV photoresist has been shown to affect the depth of focus.
 Unfortunately, hardmask layers tend to increase photoelectron emission, degrading the depth of focus.
 Electrons from defocused images in the resist can also affect the best focus image.

 The randomness of the number of secondary electrons is itself a source of stochastic behavior in EUV resist images.
 The scale length of electron blur itself has a distribution.
 Intel demonstrated with a rigorous simulation that EUV-released electrons scatter distances larger than 15 nm in EUV resists.

 The electron blur is also affected by total internal reflection from the top surface of the resist film.

 A more realistic description of the electron blur uses the difference of two exponential functions.

-In chemically amplified resists, acid blur can help smoothe edge roughness, but low spatial-frequency roughness still remains, whereas in metal oxide resists, even high spatial-frequency roughness remains, since there is no acid blur smoothing.
+In chemically amplified resists, acid blur can help to smoothen edge roughness, but low spatial-frequency roughness still remains, whereas in metal oxide resists, even high spatial-frequency roughness remains, since there is no acid blur smoothing.
 More blur can smooth the smaller scale roughness, but at the cost of reduced image contrast.